dlroxe/eIF4F.analysis/README.md

 ## Install dependent libraries

-The required packages will be automatically installed the first time you run eIF4F.analysis.
+The required packages will be automatically installed at the first time you run eIF4F.analysis.
 The following commands are useful to install dependent R packages manually.

 ``` r